Zydak/Vulkan-Path-Tracer/README.md

 F = \text{lerp}(\mathbf{C}, \mathbf{S}, (1 - \mathbf{V} \cdot \mathbf{H})^5)
 $$

-The PDF is given by weighting VNDF by the jacobian of the reflect operator.
+And finally the PDF is given by weighting VNDF by the jacobian of the reflect operator.

 $$
 p_\text{metallic} = \frac{\text{VNDF}}{4 (\mathbf{V} \cdot \mathbf{H})}